On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Discussion

-However, by considering an alternative generating tree, namely $(T_1, \widetilde{\theta}_{T_1})$, where the long edges are closer to each other, we could also find a case where the inconsistency of Maximum Parsimony on single-site data leads to the statistical inconsistency on $2$-tuple-site data and this also leads to the statistical inconsistency of Maximum Parsimony on $3$-tuple-site data.
-So in this case there exist no examples where Maximum Parsimony is statistically inconsistent on single-site data but statistically consistent on $2$- or $3$-tuple-site data.
+However, by considering an alternative generating tree, namely $(T_1, \widetilde{\theta}_{T_1})$, where the long edges are closer to each other, we could also find a case where the inconsistency of MP on single-site data leads to the statistical inconsistency on $2$-tuple-site data and this also leads to the statistical inconsistency of MP on $3$-tuple-site data.
+So in this case there exist no examples where MP is statistically inconsistent on single-site data but statistically consistent on $2$- or $3$-tuple-site data.